July 3, 2021

 Baltimore’s Irish community was well aware of the devastating losses of mothers, especially as many passed away as a result of the trauma of childbirth.
 Children were also lost frequently, at early ages, and it was not unusual for a family to lose many who had just begun life.
 Extended family was depended on to provide care once these losses happened, and many were raised by aunts, grandmothers and stepmothers when mothers were lost, while fathers continued as the families’ only provider in most circumstances.

-Among these families were the Kenney/Burgan family of Baltimore City’s 10th ward area.
+Among these families were the Kenney/Burgan family of Baltimore City’s 10th Ward area.
 Like many, the Kenneys had immigrated to America in the years of the Great Hunger, arriving just as St. John the Evangelist Church opened in 1853.
 He and his wife Anna brought young daughters with them from County Galway, including Agnes Bettie Kenney.
 They settled in the farmlands just beyond the city, in the area known as Gardenville.
 Agnes and other daughters from the family took a liking to young boys from among the farming families of the area, and Agnes married John J. Burgan (both pictured) in July, 1863.

-They welcomed their first child, a daughter, on December 22,1866 and named her Annie Jane (pictured below).
+They welcomed their first child, a daughter, on December 22, 1866 and named her Annie Jane (pictured below).

 Boys came quickly as well, with John J. Jr. arriving in 1870, and then William E. in 1875.
 Young Harry completed the family in 1878, but was lost just six years later.

 The Baltimore region was growing quickly, and the Burgan family eventually sold their farmlands to developers and began a form of suburban life in the 1870’s.
 Several members of their extended family moved into an area in Baltimore County known as Homestead, just west of Clifton Park.
-Church growth within the Archdiocese was also dramatic, and St. Ann Catholic Church welcomed many suburban and rural Irish families to their parish at 22nd and Greenmount Aves., just a few bocks north of the City line.
+Church growth within the Archdiocese was also dramatic, and St. Ann Catholic Church welcomed many suburban and rural Irish families to their parish at 22nd and Greenmount Aves., just a few blocks north of the City line.
 The Burgan family had moved southward, and their new church was a mile closer than what St. John’s would have been.

-John and Agnes Burgan raised their three living children (see picture of Mom and kids below) in the region’s new suburban enclave, and each was married: some at St. Ann’s, and then at St. Bernard Catholic Church, which opened in 1891…just a few blocks from their home.
+John and Agnes Burgan raised their three living children (see picture of Mom and kids below) in the region’s new suburban enclave, and each was married: some at St. Ann’s, and then later on at St. Bernard Catholic Church, which opened in 1891…just a few blocks from their home.

 Annie Jane married Charles Bamberger, a wheelwright from a nearby family, in 1887.
 He was a bit older, and Anna became a childless widow in 1913, after 26 years of marriage.
 She would be depended on to care for nieces for many years.